coderefinery/presentations/2024-aarhus.md

 # Thoughts about how to support career development of RSEs

+How can institutions support RSEs in developing sustainable academic careers, particularly in light of the hybrid roles many of them occupy (part researcher, part engineer).

 ---

-Insights on how institutions can better support RSEs in developing sustainable academic careers, particularly in light of the hybrid roles many of them occupy (part researcher, part engineer).

 - 70/20/10 model
 - encourage open-source work